 If you are in one of those 4 States, then either you or your accountant arranges the stamping of the Family Trust Deed.

 Are trading or just holding passive income?
 Speak to your accountant.
 You apply for an Australian Business Number (ABN) from the Australian Tax Office.
-You may also apply at the same time for a Tax File Number (TFN) and for GST.
+You may also apply at the same time for a Tax File Number (TFN) and GST.
 These are all free.

 We are the only law firm in Australia directly providing legal documents online.
 We do not re-sell a law firm’s template.
 We are a law firm.
 Our law firm considers: